themcaffee/DeepEvolve/README.md

 DeepEvolve is based on [Matt Harvey's Keras code](https://github.com/harvitronix/neural-network-genetic-algorithm), which in turns draws from [Will Larson, Genetic Algorithms: Cool Name & Damn Simple](https://lethain.com/genetic-algorithms-cool-name-damn-simple/).

+I have added the following onto [jliphard's code](https://github.com/jliphard/DeepEvolve):
+  - Layers can have different amount of neurons and activation
+  - Add / remove layers at random indexes

 ## Important aspects of the code

 Each AI network architecture is represented as a string of genes.
 These architectures/genomes recombine with some frequency, at one randomly selected position along the genome.
 Note that a genome with *N* genes can recombine at *N* - 1 nontrivial positions (1, 2, 3, N-1).
 Specifically, ```recomb_loc = 0 || len(self.all_possible_genes)``` does not lead to recombination, but just returns the original parental genomes, and therefore ```recomb_loc = random.randint(1, len(self.all_possible_genes) - 1)```.